Health Risks in the Wilderness

 - Check the weather

-- Obtain the knowledge and skills you need before heading out
+- Get the knowledge and skills you need before you go

 - Know and stay within your limits